cabforum/servercert/docs/BR.md

    3. Security profile changes;
    4. Installation, update and removal of software on a Certificate System;
    5. System crashes, hardware failures, and other anomalies;
-   6. Firewall and router activities; and
+   6. Relevant router and firewall activities (as described in [Section 5.4.1.1](#5411-router-and-firewall-activities-logs)); and
    7. Entries to and exits from the CA facility.

-Log records MUST include the following elements:
+Log records MUST include at least the following elements:

 1. Date and time of event;
-2. Identity of the person making the journal record; and
+2. Identity of the person making the journal record (when applicable); and
 3. Description of the event.

+#### 5.4.1.1 Router and firewall activities logs

+Logging of router and firewall activities necessary to meet the requirements of Section 5.4.1, Subsection 3.6 MUST at a minimum include:

+  1. Successful and unsuccessful login attempts to routers and firewalls; and
+  2. Logging of all administrative actions performed on routers and firewalls, including configuration changes, firmware updates, and access control modifications; and
+  3. Logging of all changes made to firewall rules, including additions, modifications, and deletions; and
+  4. Logging of all system events and errors, including hardware failures, software crashes, and system restarts.

 ### 5.4.2 Frequency of processing audit log